sagemath/trac_to_gh/Issue 8229.md

 track-8150 available at #8150,
 but ignoring the other (obsolete) patches there and at #8076.

+CAVEAT: make sure that the file gap-4.4.12.p2.spkg (or any file called like this :)) is physically present in spkg/standard/ before upgrading gap_packages.
+(And certainly, install gap-4.4.12.p2.spkg before gap_packages)

 This ticket is issued in addition to #8150 and #8076

+The spkg `gap_packages-4.4.12` belongs to the optional packages repository, so this ticket belongs to the component "optional packages".

+**Prerequisites:** #8076, #8150

 Issue created by migration from https://trac.sagemath.org/ticket/8229